Cape to Victoria Falls Camping Tour

 Continue to the small town of Kasane, which is adjacent to the Chobe National Park & Chobe River.
 Relish the views during your included afternoon sunset boat cruise.
 Take your own sundowner with you as you look for wildlife on the banks of the Chobe River.
 Game such as elephant, buffalo, kudu, bushbuck, hippo, giraffe and sable are commonly seen along the river edge, and it's a birdwatcher’s paradise during the summer months.
 (You have an opportunity to go on an optional Photo Safari at your own expense, however, you would forfeit the included afternoon sunset boat cruise).

-Our last goodbye, a healthy breakfast and the end of another incredible tour.
+Our last goodbye, a healthy breakfast, and the end of another incredible tour.
 Don't forget to book some extra nights in Victoria Falls to experience all the great actvities in this place.

 | | 12 days | No flight